 Our rights to operate and franchise McDonald’s-branded restaurants in the Territories, and therefore our ability to conduct our business, derive exclusively from the rights granted to us by McDonald’s in the MFAs.
 As a result, our revenues are dependent on the continued existence of our contractual relationship with McDonald’s.

 Pursuant to the MFAs, McDonald’s has the ability to exercise substantial influence over the conduct of our business.
 For example, under the MFAs, we are not permitted to operate any other QSR chains, we must comply with McDonald’s high quality standards, we must own and operate at least 50% of all McDonald’s-branded restaurants in each of the Territories, we must maintain certain guarantees in favor of McDonald’s, including a standby letter of credit (or other similar financial guarantee acceptable to McDonald’s) in an amount of $80.0 million, to secure our payment obligations under the MFAs and related credit documents, we cannot incur debt above certain financial ratios, we cannot transfer the equity interests of our subsidiaries, any significant portion of their assets or certain of the real estate properties that we own without McDonald’s consent, and McDonald’s has the right to approve the appointment of our chief executive officer and chief operating officer.
 In addition, the MFAs require us to reinvest a significant amount of money, including through reimaging our existing restaurants, opening new restaurants and advertising, which plans McDonald’s has the right to approve.
-Under the 2017-2019 restaurant opening and reinvestment plan, we are required to open 180 restaurants and to reinvest $292 million in existing restaurants from 2017 through 2019.
-We cannot assure you that we will have available the funds necessary to finance these commitments, and their satisfaction may require us to incur additional indebtedness, which could adversely affect our financial condition.
-Moreover, we may not be able to obtain additional indebtedness on favorable terms, or at all.
-Failure to comply with these commitments could constitute a material breach of the MFAs and may lead to a termination by McDonald’s of the MFAs.
-In addition, on January 25, 2017, McDonald’s Corporation agreed to provide growth support for the same period.
-The impact of this support resulted in an effective royalty rate of 5.2% in 2017 and of 5.4% in 2018, and we project that it could result in an effective royalty rate of 5.9% in 2019.
+As a result of the business disruptions caused by COVID-19 outbreak, we have agreed with McDonald’s to withdraw our previously-approved 2020-2022 restaurant opening plan and reinvestment plan and we do not expect to finalize a revised 2020-2022 plan at least until the COVID-19 outbreak is under control.
+Also in connection with the COVID-19 outbreak, in April 2020, we have agreed with McDonald’s to reduce the advertising and promotion spending requirement from 5% to 4% of our gross sales for the full year 2020.
+In addition to using our cash flow from operations, we may need to incur additional indebtedness in order to finance future commitments, which could adversely affect our financial condition.
+Moreover, we may not be able to obtain this additional indebtedness on favorable terms, or at all.
+Failure to comply with our future commitments could constitute a material breach of the MFAs and may lead to a termination by McDonald’s of the MFAs.
+McDonald’s Corporation had also previously agreed to provide growth support, which we planned to use to support our restaurant opening plan and reinvestment plan for the 2020-2022 period.
+Until we are able to finalize a revised 2020-2022 restaurant opening plan and reinvestment plan, we can make no assurances related to receiving growth support for 2020-2022.

 Notwithstanding the foregoing, McDonald’s has no obligation to fund our operations.
 In addition, McDonald’s does not guarantee any of our financial obligations, including trade payables or outstanding indebtedness, and has no obligation to do so.